Revast, Tework, Mediascape: Phone sex trap from the Czech Republic

 Be careful not to give out any additional personal data (for example, if the company does not yet have your postal address, you should not give it out either).

-Do not under any circumstances pay for services that you have not used!
+Do not pay for services you have not used!

-Use our sample text as an e-mail template for this purpose: Musterbrief-Betrug-Telefon-Hotline (14 KB).
+Use our sample text as a template for your appeal email: Musterbrief-Betrug-Telefon-Hotline (14 KB).

-[Only give information that is already known to the other person]
+[Only give information that the other person already knows]

 Your name